top of page

 13 Nevertheless we, according to His promise, look for new heavens and a new earth, wherein dwelleth righteousness.

-As with the previous reference, when mankind is least expecting it, the Lord will return as a thief for the Church, and the period of the Day of the Lord judgment will commence.
-Note that what Peter speaks of concerning the earth being "burned up" (vs. 10) will not take place until after Christ's 1000 year reign (Rev. 20:1-11. esp. vs. 11) and just before the Last Judgment (Rev. 20:12-15), all of which is part of the period of the Day of the Lord.
-In other words, this world will be burned up during the period of the Day of the Lord---but near the end of it.
-This becomes more clear when Peter's words are compared with Revelation 20:11 in conjunction with 21:1.
+As with the previous reference, when mankind is least expecting it, the Lord will return as a thief for the Church, and the period of God's Day of the Lord judgment will commence.
+Note that what Peter speaks of concerning the earth being "burned up" (vs. 10) will not take place until after Christ's 1000 year reign (Rev. 20:1-10), just before the time of the Last Judgment (Rev. 20:11-15, esp. vs. 11), all of which is part of the period of the Day of the Lord.
+So, in strict accord with Peter's words, this world will be burned up during the period of the Day of the Lord---just near the end of it.
+This becomes more clear when his words are compared with Revelation 20:11 in conjunction with 21:1.

 REFERENCE #4